ec-jrc/lisflood-utilities/README.md

 #### Input
 - List of the coordinates of the calibration points.
 This list must be provided in a .txt file with three columns: LONGITUDE(or x), LATITUDE(or y), point ID.
-- LDD map can be in netcdf format or pcraster format.
+- LDD map can be in NetCDF format or pcraster format.
 When using pcraster format, the following condition must be satisfied: *PCRASTER_VALUESCALE=VS_LDD*.
-- Countries map in netcdf format or pcraster format.
+- Countries map in NetCDF format or pcraster format.
 When using pcraster format, the following condition must be satisfied: *PCRASTER_VALUESCALE=VS_NOMINAL*.
 This map shows the political boundaries of the Countries, each Coutry is identified by using a unique ID.
 This map is used to ensure that the water regions are not split accross different Countries.
-- Map of the initial definition of the water regions in netcdf format or pcraster format.
+- Map of the initial definition of the water regions in NetCDF format or pcraster format.
 When using pcraster format, the following condition must be satisfied: *PCRASTER_VALUESCALE=VS_NOMINAL*.
 This map is used to attribute a water region to areas not included in the calibration catchments.
 In order to create this map, the user can follow the guidelines provided [here](https://ec-jrc.github.io/lisflood-model/2_18_stdLISFLOOD_water-use/).
-- file *.yaml* or *.json* to define the metadata of the output water regions map in netcdf format.
+- file *.yaml* or *.json* to define the metadata of the output water regions map in NetCDF format.
 An example of the structure of these files is provided [here](https://github.com/ec-jrc/lisflood-utilities/tree/master/tests/data/waterregions)

 ##### Input data provided by this utility:
 This utility provides three maps of [Countries IDs](https://github.com/ec-jrc/lisflood-utilities/tree/master/tests/data): 1arcmin map of Europe (EFAS computational domain), 0.1 degree and 3arcmin maps of the Globe .
 ACKNOWLEDGEMENTS: both the rasters were retrieved by upsampling the original of the World Borders Datase provided by  http://thematicmapping.org/ (the dataset is available under a Creative Commons Attribution-Share Alike License).

 #### Output
 Map of the water regions which is consistent with the calibration catchments.
 In other words, each water region is entirely included in one calibration catchment.
 The test to check the consistency between the newly created water regions map and the calibration catchments is implemented internally by the code and the outcome of the test is printed on the screen.
 In the output map, each water region is identified by a unique ID.
-The format of the output map can be netcdf or pcraster.
+The format of the output map can be NetCDF or pcraster.

 #### Usage
 The following command lines allow to produce a water region map which is consistent with the calibration points (only one commad line is required: each one of the command lines below shows a different combination of input files format):